 May 22nd, 2016 marked a new milestone in my travel blogging career: I finally made the decision to make blogging my side hustle and switched my hosting plan to SiteGround after a short time struggling with GoDaddy.
 A new chapter has begun.

-A year after, I started to earn from my blog.
-I was so happy and thought, it must be IT, travel blogging, that is my passion, my perfect side hustle, my thing to do in my life.
 It’s more than just the happiness when you can earn some extra money from your hobby, but the happiness you’ll have when you know what you’re doing is right, that you’re meant to do it.
 That’s awesome.

 However, there was a time when travel blogging was my dream job, as it was so difficult running a blog, writing new and engaging contents, driving traffic, and monetising it.
 Everything was new and complicated as nobody told me what to do or how to do it.